 The CVPS maintains Elmore Pond and the smaller Vincent Pond on Starrock Lane and the Church Green Pond near St Margaret's Church, this involves a considerable amount of work, the CVPS has paid The Downlands Partnership to maintain the ponds and worked with them to clear unwanted and invading pondweeds such as the New Zealand Stonecrop and also thin out Reed Mace, Pennywort, Fringed Water Lily and Bur Reed.

 CVPS replaced the 8 original metal signposts located in and around the Village with wooden posts more in keeping with our rural surroundings.

 Eleven CVPS hardwood notice boards are installed around the village and at Mugswell.
 These are used to publicise local events and notices by societies and organisations within the village

-In 1979 the original 'History of Chipstead' by the late Charles Pringle, an eminent local historian, was published.
-As a Millennium project the CVPS published a second edition, which included 'Memories of the 20th Century' by Francis O'Donnell, a local resident, this is a fascinating insight into the history and life of our village from when it was first recorded in the Domesday Book until the present day.
-Copies of this can be purchased from the Corner Shop in Chipstead Station Parade or from the Hon.
+In 1979 the 'History of Chipstead' by the late Charles Pringle, an eminent local historian, was published.
+As a Millennium project the CVPS published a second edition, which included 'Memories of the 20th Century' by Francis O'Donnell, a local resident.
+This book provides a fascinating insight into the history and life of our village from when it was first recorded in Domesday Book.
+Copies of this can be purchased from the newsagents in Chipstead Station Parade or from the Hon.
 Secretary.

 Clubs and societies help foster community spirit and over the years the CVPS has made grants or interest free loans to village clubs and societies recognising that they are a very important element of the community and occasionally might need financial assistance.
 Applications should be made to the Hon.
 Secretary for a decision by the Trustees.